-- 1. Every employee has the right to inspect his or her personnel file, including any portions of the file maintained in electronic format only, during regular working hours, provided that three days' notice is given to the human resources office. - 2.
-The following persons may be permitted to access a personnel file without the consent of the employee about whom the file is maintained: - a. school officials involved in the screening, selection, or evaluation of the individual for employment or other personnel action; - b. members of the board of education, if the examination of the file relates to the duties and responsibilities of the board member; - c. the board attorney; - d. the superintendent and other supervisory personnel; - e. the hearing officer in a demotion or dismissal procedure regarding the employee; and - f. law enforcement and the District Attorney to assist in the investigation of a report made to law enforcement pursuant to G.S.
+1. Every employee has the right to inspect his or her personnel file, including any portions of the file maintained in electronic format only, during regular working hours, provided that three days' notice is given to the human resources office.

+- 2. The following persons may be permitted to access a personnel file without the consent of the employee about whom the file is maintained: - a. school officials involved in the screening, selection, or evaluation of the individual for employment or other personnel action; - b. members of the board of education, if the examination of the file relates to the duties and responsibilities of the board member; - c. the board attorney; - d. the superintendent and other supervisory personnel; - e. the hearing officer in a demotion or dismissal procedure regarding the employee; and - f. law enforcement and the District Attorney to assist in the investigation of a report made to law enforcement pursuant to G.S.
 115C-288(g) or regarding an arson; an attempted arson; or the destruction of, theft from, theft of, embezzlement from, or embezzlement of any personal or real property owned by the board.
 Five days' written notice will be given to the employee prior to such disclosure. - 3.
-No other person may have access to a personnel file except under the following circumstances: - a. when an employee gives written consent to the release of his or her records, which specifies the records to be released and to whom they are to be released; - b. pursuant to a subpoena or court order; or - c. when the board has determined, and the superintendent has documented, that the release or inspection of information is essential to maintaining the integrity of the board or the quality of services provided by the board.
+No other person may have access to a personnel file except under the following circumstances: - a. when an employee gives written consent to the release of his or her records, which specifies the records to be released and to whom they are to be released; - b. pursuant to a subpoena or court order; - c. when the board has determined, and the superintendent has documented, that the release or inspection of information is essential to maintaining the integrity of the board or the quality of services provided by the board; or - d. the superintendent or designee determines that disclosure to a court of law, or a state or federal administrative agency having a quasi-judicial function, is necessary to adequately defend against a claim filed by a current or former employee against the board or a school official or employee for any alleged act or omission arising during the course and scope of his or her official duties or employment.
+Such disclosures will be limited to those confidential portions of the personnel file of the employee who filed the claim and only to the extent necessary for the defense of the board.